HL7/davinci-deqm/source/pages/vte1.md

 The devices that qualify for the measure are listed in the value sets of codes in the measure documentation.
 The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has had one of these Devices applied to meet the measure.

-{% include img.html img="DEQM Resource Diagram - VTE2.jpg" caption = "Figure 3-15" %}
+{% include img.html img="DEQM Resource Diagram - VTE2.jpg" caption = "Figure 3-15 MeasureReport Using DeviceUseStatement and Encounter" %}

 ### Option 3: Measure Report Using Observation
 {:.no_toc}